spatie/laravel-schedule-monitor/README.md

 ![Tests](https://github.com/spatie/laravel-schedule-monitor/workflows/Tests/badge.svg)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-schedule-monitor.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-schedule-monitor)

 This package will monitor your Laravel schedule.
 It will write an entry to a log table in the db each time a schedule tasks starts, end, fails or is skipped.
-Using the `list` command you can check when the schedule tasks have been executed.
+Using the `list` command you can check when the scheduled tasks have been executed.

 ![screenshot](https://github.com/spatie/laravel-schedule-monitor/blob/master/docs/list-with-failure.png)